andre-santos-pt/javardise/README.md

 - editing multiple *views* of a same model elements
 - performing commands that programmatically transform the model

+If you use Javardise for Academic work, please refer to the following paper:
+> André L. Santos.
+2020.
+[Javardise: a structured code editor for programming pedagogy in Java](https://doi.org/10.1145/3397537.3397561).
+In Companion Proceedings of the 4th International Conference on Art, Science, and Engineering of Programming (Programming Experience Workshop PX/24).

 # Download

 A standalone distribution (no JVM required) may be obtained through the following links.
 This distribution includes an extension to compile Java using the SDK Compiler API.